 ARTS

-Jazz in Olympia: Big Time Small Town Scene
+Jazz in Olympia: Big Time Small Town Scene – 2023

 By David Lee Joyner

-“Olympia?
+Olympia?
 Why would anyone want to live in Olympia?”
 That was the response from a Seattle musician I was gigging with years ago when I told him where I lived (2000 – 2006).
-I discovered that is the prevailing Seattle view of Olympia, or anywhere else in Washington for that matter.
-The typical Olympia reaction is to let Seattle residents go ahead and think it’s provincial so they won’t move there and make it as crowded and expensive as Seattle is.
+I discovered that it is the prevailing Seattle view of Olympia, or anywhere else in Washington, for that matter.
+The typical Olympia reaction is to let Seattle residents go ahead and think it’s provincial, so they won’t move there and make it as crowded and expensive as Seattle is.

 The Evergreen Ballroom shortly before it burned down in 2000.
 Photo by Sam Carlson

-I think the state’s capital is a treasure—beautiful, less crowded, economically accessible, friendly, it had great schools for my kids, and it was a convenient commute to my day gig as Director of Jazz at Pacific Lutheran University in south Tacoma.
+I think the state’s capital is a treasure—beautiful, less crowded, economically accessible, friendly, it had great schools for my kids, and it was a convenient commute to my day gig as a professor at Pacific Lutheran University in south Tacoma.
 To my delight, I also discovered a vibrant community of musicians in Olympia, some of international repute and stature.
 Unfettered by the lack of local gigs, these wonderful artists’ activities have flourished, and they welcomed me into the fold with the same small-town warmth possessed by the city in general.

-While the people and events chronicled here may be old news to some readers, to younger readers and newer arrivals, the story is an inspirational eye opener.
+While the people and events chronicled here may be old news to some readers, to younger readers and newer arrivals, the story is an inspirational eye-opener.

 Olympia Jazz Roots